MrCrowley21/SDTM-Labs/reports/LAB2_REPORT.md

 ## Results
 &nbsp;&nbsp;&nbsp; The output of the project is an object of type dictionary, that contains all described instances of a character.
-Bellow, and invalid attempt of character creation (blocked by _Proxy Method_) and a valid character creation are presented.
+Bellow, an invalid attempt of character creation (blocked by _Proxy Method_) and a valid character creation are presented.
 * Unsuccessful attempt of character creation